CAST-Extend/com.castsoftware.imaging.dockersetup/README.md

 Done
 ```

+#### Uninstalling

+Run `imaging -u uninstall` to uninstall Imaging System.

+If you encounter permission issues while uninstalling, use `sudo su -` to enter an interactive login shell as root user and run the command.

+`Note:` The uninstall does not delete your installation directory.

 ## Config

 Imaging system relies on these ports to be open and free: `[80, 443, 8084, 9000, 9001, 9980, 7473, 7474, 7687]`